MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

     Display name: "Perfectly normal apple"
 4. At the bottom of the form is the Prices section, where you define how much an item costs in your           game's virtual currency.
 5. Set the apple's price in gold ("GD") to 5.
-6. Click Save item.
+6. Click Save Item.

-## Add an item to a player Inventory
+## Add an item to a player inventory

-Playfab’s Catalog APIs support many strategies for Item purchasing, such as simple Real Money or Virtual Currency purchases of Items, triggered item grants based on buying another Item, locked (with a potentially purchasable Key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on Events within a Game.
-In this Quickstart we cover the Virtual Currency purchase use case.
+Playfab’s catalog APIs support many strategies for item purchasing, such as simple real money or virtual currency purchases of items, triggered item grants based on buying another item, locked (with a potentially purchasable key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on events within a game.
+In this quickstart we cover the virtual currency purchase use case.

 1. In your game, call GetCatalogItems
     CatalogVersion: "main"
-2. Verify that you see an "apple" with a "GO" price of 5
+2. Verify that you see an "apple" with a "GO" price of 5.
-3. Then call PurchaseItem to buy the apple
+3. Then call PurchaseItem to buy the apple.
     CatalogVersion: "main"
     ItemId: "apple"
     VirtualCurrency: "GO"